The Tax Collector is responsible for the collection of Secured, Unsecured and Supplemental taxes.

 Property Tax Postponement Program

-The Property Tax Postponement Program allows homeowners who are seniors, are blind, or have a disability to defer current-year property taxes on their principal residence if they meet certain criteria including 40 percent equity in the home and an annual household income of $35,500 or less.
+The Property Tax Postponement Program allows homeowners who are seniors, are blind, or have a disability to defer current-year property taxes on their principal residence if they meet certain criteria including 40 percent equity in the home and an annual household income of $45,000 or less.
+The interest rate for all taxes postponed under the PTP program is 5 percent per year.

 - Download the Property Tax Postponement Application and Instructions (PDF)